Jill Yamasaki - University of Houston

 Email: jyamasaki@uh.edu

-Jill Yamasaki, Ph.D., is an Associate Professor in the Jack J. Valenti School of Communication.
+Jill Yamasaki, Ph.D., is Professor and Director of Graduate Studies in the Jack J. Valenti School of Communication.
 She teaches health communication courses at the undergraduate and graduate level as well as qualitative research methods at the graduate level.
 Her research focuses on narrative inquiry and practice in health communication and aging, particularly in the contexts of creative engagement, community connections, long-term care, and the human-animal bond.
 Dr. Yamasaki is the lead co-author of Storied Health and Illness: Communicating Personal, Cultural, and Political Complexities, an innovative text that offers a unique narrative approach to the study of health communication.
-She has been a Senior Editor at Health Communication since 2018 and is the 2023 program planner/2024 chair of NCA’s Health Communication Division.
+She has been a Senior Editor at Health Communication since 2018 and is the 2024 chair of NCA’s Health Communication Division.

 Education